Real-Time Collaboration (RTC) JWT Authentication Setup

 JSON Web Token Call Flow

-When a user starts a Real-time Collaboration (RTC) session:
+When a user opens Real-Time Collaboration (RTC):

-1. The Real-time Collaboration (RTC) plugin requests a signed JWT on behalf of the user.
+1. The Real-Time Collaboration (RTC) plugin requests a signed JWT on behalf of the user.

-2. If your JWT endpoint authorizes the user, your JWT endpoint will send a JWT to the Real-time Collaboration (RTC) plugin, certifying the user.
+2. If your JWT endpoint authorizes the user, your JWT endpoint will send a JWT to the Real-Time Collaboration (RTC) plugin, certifying the user.

 3. When the user makes a request (such as adding or deleting content), the JWT will be sent with the request to show that the user is authorized.
 This JWT is verified using the public key stored on the RTC Server.